Frequently Asked Questions

 • Ongoing conflict over human sexuality in the UMC has cost millions of dollars and distracted the church from its mission of making disciples.

 • Future direction – As many traditionally leaning United Methodist Churches and clergy are choosing to disaffiliate from the denomination, the well of orthodox pastors will eventually run dry leaving our church vulnerable to theological leadership in conflict with our stated beliefs.
-Furthermore, when our current bishop retires or is reappointed, we will receive a theologically progressive bishop.
+Furthermore, when our current bishop retires or is reappointed (possibly as soon as January 1, 2023), we will receive a theologically progressive bishop.

 Why have we decided to pursue disaffiliation now?

-Our transition team has spent a significant amount of time considering this since December 2021.
+Our transition team has spent a significant amount of time considering this over the past seven months.
 Our primary reasons for choosing to leave now are as follows:

 • We thought General Conference 2019 in St. Louis would settle the conflicts in our denomination.
 Instead, they’ve only intensified.
 We hoped that General Conference 2020 would provide a pathway to amicable separation, but the conference has been delayed multiple times and now won’t meet until 2024 at the earliest.
 Furthermore, the compromise plan for separation (the Protocol) is now considered “dead” as non-traditionalists have removed their support.

-• Currently there is a process for disaffiliation in our Book of Discipline (governing policies for the United Methodist Church).
-This pathway out known as “Paragraph 2553” is only available through the end of 2023.
+• Currently, there is a process for disaffiliation in our Book of Discipline (governing policies for the United Methodist Church).
+This pathway out is only available through the end of 2023.
 Waiting until General Conference 2024 may mean that window of opportunity completely closes.

 • Although the current pathway to disaffiliation appears to be costly, it seems likeliest that it will only get more costly, and we feel our congregation is ready to find resolution sooner rather than later.